Multiple Advertising Models

 It’s important to get an idea of how much your potential ROI is for utilising ads in your content.
 The easiest way to do this is to take any existing usage data you have from your service to calculate the number of ad impressions you can expect to generate monthly.

-See the following example to calculate your potential return ad revenue:
+Use the interactive calculator below to project your potential return ad revenue:

 Monetise with Ads